 Register to be an area coordinator

-Registering your area will allow volunteers in your neighbourhood to discover the Neighbourhood Network in their area.
+Registering your area will allow other neighbours in your location to discover the Neighbourhood Network in their area.

 Once you’ve registered as an area coordinator, we’ll follow up with a courtesy call to do some verification checks and to make sure you’re all set.